 Freehold title to a second allotment, 52A, adjacent to the allotment 60, was granted in 1887, on which the house named Torwood was erected on what is now near the corner of Sheffield and Glasgow Roads in Kilsyth.
 One of the attributes of the property was a stream that rippled through the property.
 The house was built mostly by John using handmade bricks made from clay on the site.
 Torwood was finished Christmas 1894 and the family retired there to live.
 Fruit trees and raspberry canes were planted, and grazing afforded dairy products.

 Minnie Barnes later married David Dobson, son of Thomas Dobson Junior of Ferntree Gully.
-She quoted her birthdate as 1871.

 Hillside